Cancer and Sleep

 Cognitive behavioral therapy for insomnia (CBT-I) is an effective treatment for many of the sleep problems experienced by cancer patients.
 Over the course of several sessions, patients work with their therapist on a variety of sleep techniques and best practices, including:

-- Mental reframing: Patients review the negative thoughts and emotions they have around sleep, so they can replace them with healthier rones.
+- Mental reframing: Patients review the negative thoughts and emotions they have around sleep, and begin to develop more positive and mindful habits.

 - Relaxation techniques: Both progressive muscle relaxation and deep breathing exercises physically calm the body into a state conducive to sleep.
 The process of completing the exercises also gives the mind something to focus on, other than the worries and anxiety about their cancer.